-Without the Moroccan landings, compared to the minimum from 2013 last year (2015) landings increased more than the 160% in the whole Subarea 9.
-In addition Gil et al. (WD to the WGDEEP 2016) reported more than the 252% in the Strait of Gibraltar fishery.
+Without the Moroccan landings, compared to the minimum from 2013 in 2015 landings increased more than the 160% in the whole Subarea 9.
+In addition Gil et al. (WD to the WGDEEP 2016) reported more than the 252 % in the Strait of Gibraltar fishery in 2015 compared to 2013.
 Again, it should be noted that not every Spanish landings from the Strait of Gibraltar come from ICES Subarea 9.

-So, last years landings are presented above.
-Note that Strait of Gibraltar ones (from Spanish fishery) are assigned to three different areas.
+Last years landings are presented above.
+Note that Strait of Gibraltar ones (from Spanish fishery) are assigned also to adjacent areas from 2015 onwards.